MOOS @ Buckeye

 Through hands-on after-school and summer workshops, MOOS students work closely with neighbors, local employees, and design professionals to build a range of public space improvements.
 Both temporary and permanent projects are constructed outdoors for community members to test.
 Employing an iterative design process and full-scale prototypes, students develop real solutions that adapt to weather conditions and user preferences.
 The MOOS program enables youth to guide future investments for their neighborhood.

 Boys and Girls Club at Saint Luke's Manor

 Malcolm Burton Founder of My Brother My Sister youth engagement program

-Following a successful inaugural year of workshops and built playscapes, the MOOS project continues on Britt Oval into 2016.
-The second year of activities will enable deeper community engagement through partnerships established at the Boys & Girls Club and the East End Neighborhood House’s My Brother My Sister program.
-12 students will be selected for the MOOS program, including a few returning students and first-time participants.
+Following a successful inaugural year of workshops and built playscapes, the MOOS project continues on Britt Oval into 2017.
+The second year of activities enabled deeper community engagement through partnerships established at the Boys & Girls Club and the East End Neighborhood House’s My Brother My Sister program.
+12 students participate in each year of MOOS program, including a few returning students and first-time participants.

-In addition to improvements on the Britt Oval green space, the second year activities may address other placemaking opportunities nearby, including improved pedestrian crosswalks, neighborhood wayfinding, transit waiting environments, and public art installations.
-The focus area offers multiple assets for the project to leverage, including the Cleveland Public Library’s Rice Branch, senior housing at St. Luke’s Manor, the E. 116th RTA Rapid Station, and the Buckeye Farms urban agriculture site on Woodland Avenue.
+In addition to improvements on the Britt Oval green space, the second year activities addressed other placemaking opportunities nearby, including improved pedestrian crosswalks, neighborhood wayfinding, transit waiting environments, and public art installations.
+The Buckeye neighborhood offers multiple assets for the project to leverage, including the Cleveland Public Library’s Rice Branch, senior housing at St. Luke’s Manor, the E. 116th RTA Rapid Station, and the Buckeye Farms urban agriculture site on Woodland Avenue.